 A More Secure Solution

 At authID, we help organizations achieve more secure, cloud-based biometric authentication coupled with FIDO2 authentication.
-With a patent-pending method, authID takes passwordless security to another level by binding a biometrically confirmed identity, which we call a Verified Selfie™, with the registration of a FIDO2 token on a device.
+With a patent-pending method, authID takes passwordless securityy to another level by binding a biometrically confirmed identity, which we call a Verified Selfie™, with the registration of a FIDO2 token on a device.
 A user can enroll their Verified Selfie™ in just a few seconds and relying parties can require government document validation should high assurance of the identity be required.
 Once verified, a digital chain of trust between a user, their account, and their devices is established.

 authID’s solution is tech brand-agnostic and can be rolled out to organizations today, while overcoming the pitfalls of passkeys. authID users can avoid lock-in to vendor platforms and authenticate from any device.
 A QR code allows users to hand off authentication to a different device when needed, ensuring max compatibility with users’ devices.
 Lastly, the Verified Selfie™ can be used to allow the user to recover their account or enroll a new authenticator in seconds, without needing a secondary device handy.